JAlcocerT/JAlcocerT/content/blog/dev-wasm.md

 You could create a PWA that does video processing using FFmpeg with WebAssembly.

-> This is a very popular and powerful use case for WASM.*
+This is a very popular and powerful use case for WASM.

+In fact, see: https://github.com/anhostfr/compress.lol, which [I forked here](https://github.com/JAlcocerT/compress.lol)

+>  Compress videos in your browser to fit Discord limitations and more

+> > Note: Compression happens entirely in your browser.
+No files are uploaded to any server.

 **How It Works**